missionpinball/mpf-docs/mechs/autofire_coils/index.rst

 might seem like simple things.
 For example, think about what rules you'd need for a dual-wound (power and hold windings) flipper coil:

-+ When the flipper button becomesactive, enablethe power coil.
++ When the flipper button becomes active, enable the power coil.
-+ When the flipper button becomesactive, enable the hold coil.
++ When the flipper button becomes active, enable the hold coil.
-+ When the EOS switch becomesactive, disable the power coil.
++ When the EOS switch becomes active, disable the power coil.
-+ When the flipper button becomesinactive, disable the hold coil.
++ When the flipper button becomes inactive, disable the hold coil.
 + When the flipper button becomes inactive, disable the power coil.
   (We need this one to "cancel" the flip action if the player releases the flipper button before the flipper hits the EOS switch at the top of its stroke.)
-+ If the flipper button is active *and* the EOS switch becomesinactive, enablethe power coil.
++ If the flipper button is active *and* the EOS switch becomes inactive, enable the power coil.
 (This causes the flipper to go back to the "up" position if for some reason it comes down when the player is holding the flipper button.)